 DATE TO FILE

-The open period for filing is now open and will close February 2, 2018.
+The period for filing is now closed and will re-open in January 2020.
 Absolutely no early or late filing.

-Hotel location and other pertinent information will be provided if your application has been approved.
+Hotel location and other pertinent information will be provided when your application has been approved.

-The examination will cover the CBA, the Salary Cap, Player Benefits, NFLPA Regulations Governing Contract Advisors, Substances of Abuse/Performance Enhancing Substances Policies and other issues relevant to player representation.
+The examination will cover the CBA, the Salary Cap, NFL Player Benefits, NFLPA Regulations Governing Contract Advisors, Substances of Abuse & Performance Enhancing Substances Policies and other issues relevant to player representation.
 It is a 60 question multiple-choice examination and has a time limit of three (3) hours.
 It is also open book and you may use your prepared notes while taking the exam.
 Testing will be on the second day of the seminar immediately after lunch.

-Examination results should be available within eight (8) weeks of testing.
+Examination results will be available eight (8) weeks after testing.
+A passing score is a scaled score of 70 or higher.
 As per the Regulations, you are prohibited from recruiting or representing any players until you have been notified that you have passed the exam, paid the required annual fee and obtained the required liability insurance.

 Continued compliance with the Regulations is required in order to maintain certification.
 Compliance includes but is not limited to paying an annual fee immediately following: